 The contracts have been signed, sales has made the handoff to success, the proverbial bags have been packed.
 We're on our way down the customer journey!
 Be sure to clear out any obstacles for a well-paved path to singing your praises and repeat purchasing.
 Do your thank you pages include your referral program?
 Is there a refer-a-friend pop-up on the home page?

-Just like every other component of marketing, referral marketing requires a well-planned strategy to meet and exceed goals.
+Just like every other component of marketing, a referral program requires a well-planned strategy to meet and exceed goals.
 Strategic thinking becomes increasingly important when it comes to one often overlooked aspect of referral programs — developing an incentive structure.

 Marketing changes every day.
 Just a few years a ago, a flashy street-side sign advertising your company’s name and location was enough to attract new business.
 Even a print ad in the Sunday paper was sure to remind your closest prospective customers to stop by your brick-and-mortar store.
 Over the last few years, marketing - along with its platforms, audiences, and capabilities - has advanced.